intel-analytics/ipex-llm/python/llm/example/GPU/HF-Transformers-AutoModels/Advanced-Quantizations/GGUF-IQ2/README.md

 # GGUF-IQ2

-This example shows how to directly run GGUF-IQ2 models using BigDL-LLM on Intel GPU.
+This example shows how to run INT2 models using the IQ2 mechanism (first implemented by llama.cpp) in BigDL-LLM on Intel GPU.

 ## Verified Models